 How to design a Johnson ring counter?

-A Johnson ring counter is another type of a ring counter.
-The difference between this counter and the straight ring counter is that in a Johnson ring counter, the inverted output of the last flip-flop (nQ) is connected to the input of the first flip-flop.
+A Johnson ring counter is another type of ring counter.
+The difference between a Johnson ring counter and the straight ring counter is that in a Johnson ring counter, the inverted output of the last flip-flop (nQ) is connected to the input of the first flip-flop.
 The only difference between the straight ring counter and the Johnson counter is that in the Johnson counter the inverted output of the last flip-flop (as opposed to the non-inverted output in the straight ring counter) is connected as the input to the first flip-flop.
 Here’s the circuit diagram of a 4-bit Johnson counter and its truth table.

 Every number that exits the last flip-flop will be inverted and then given as input to the first flip-flop.

 The truth table starts from 0000.
 This means that it is self-actuating.
 The Johnson counter does not need any input.
 Moreover, a Johnson counter has more states than a straight ring counter.
 A binary counter has states, a straight ring counter has N states and a Johnson ring counter has 2N states.

 If you feel like building a mini project to practically understand the working of a counter, here’s a good one: